 For more information, please contact Natalie Soar, Youth Development Officer, Gunnedah Shire Council on 6740 2275

-Welcome to the Winter 2017 Gunnedah Shire Council School Holiday Program!There is plenty to do these holidays...
+Welcome to the Spring 2017 Gunnedah Shire Council School Holiday Program!There is plenty to do these holidays...
 So download the program and book your place early!

 Head over to Seat Advisor to pick up tickets for our School Holiday Program events!

 For more information, please contact Sewa Emojong, Youth Development Officer, Gunnedah Shire Council, on 6740 2275 or 0427 103 415.